Oak Leaf Blister

 Oak leaf blister is caused by the fungus Taphrina caerulescens.
-Oaks in the red and black subgenus are most susceptible to this foliar disease, but all species of oak are susceptible.
-White oaks are rarely infected, even in years with cool, wet springs.
+Although all oaks are susceptible, red and black oaks are the most susceptible.
+White oaks are rarely infected.

 Symptoms appear in early summer as yellow, blister-like, circular, raised areas, one-sixteenth to one-half inch in diameter.
-The blisters are scattered over the top of the leaf with corresponding gray depressions on the lower surface.
+The blisters are scattered overthe top of the leaf with corresponding gray depressions on the lower surface.
 They turn from yellow to reddish brown with pale yellow margins, then become dull brown with age.
-Several blisters may merge and cause the leaves to curl.
-This disease also may cause oaks to loose their leaves prematurely in the early fall.
-The fungus survives on bud scales and in bark crevasses.
+Several blisters may merge and cause leaf curling. .
+This disease also may cause oaks to drop their leaves prematurely in the early fall.
+The fungus survives on bud scales and in bark crevices.

 Blisters form when infected cells are stimulated to grow, while surrounding, uninfected cells remain rigid.
 Leaves that expand are not susceptible to infection.
 Blisters usually are less than one inch in diameter, and the lower surface is gray as the fungus develops in the leaf tissue.
 This disease may go unnoticed until a large number of leaves are severely infected or begin to fall.